-Akua joined Wolf Trap in 2001 where she oversees all of Wolf Trap’s Education Programs including the nationally acclaimed Wolf Trap Institute for Early Learning Through the Arts and Wolf Trap Internship Program.
-She has led program development and implementation for major Education initiatives since 2001, including Wolf Trap Early Childhood STEM Learning Through the Arts, the 2010-2014, $1.15 million grant project funded by the U.S. Department of Education Arts In Education Model Development and Dissemination Grant Program (AEMDD).
+Akua joined Wolf Trap in 2001 where she oversees all of Wolf Trap’s education programs including the nationally acclaimed Wolf Trap Institute for Early Learning Through the Arts and Wolf Trap Internship Program.
+She has led program development and implementation for major education initiatives since 2001, including Wolf Trap Early Childhood STEM Learning Through the Arts, the 2010-2014, $1.15 million grant project funded by the U.S. Department of Education Arts In Education Model Development and Dissemination Grant Program (AEMDD).
 As an administrator, university lecturer and professional artist, Akua has served as a grants review panelist for the National Endowment for the Arts and other arts agencies, and regularly presents at national and international conferences on arts education.
 She holds an M.A. in Art Management and B.A in Dance from American University, and is a recipient of a Fulbright Foreign Scholarship Award.
-She has conducted post graduate studies and research on African Cultural Studies at Howard University and in West Africa.
+She has conducted post-graduate studies and research on African Cultural Studies at Howard University and in West Africa.

 Jo LaBrecque-French, Vice President, Communications and Marketing

-Jo LaBrecque-French joined Wolf Trap as Senior Director of Communications and Marketing in January 2014.
-Jo previously served executive-level marketing positions at the Washington Ballet; Washington National Opera; and Houston Grand Opera.
+Jo joined Wolf Trap as Senior Director of Communications and Marketing in January 2014.
+She previously served executive-level marketing positions at The Washington Ballet; Washington National Opera; and Houston Grand Opera.
 She began her arts administration career working in public relations for the Los Angeles Opera and Davidson & Choy Publicity.
 Her client list has included The Wallace Foundation, Los Angeles Philharmonic, the Hollywood Bowl, Los Angeles Chamber Orchestra, Joffrey Ballet, CalArts and more.
 Current and past service to the field includes the OPERA America Strategic Planning Committee, NEA Opera Honors, American Arts Alliance, The Orange Show for Visionary Arts, Robinson Crew, the Laura Recovery Center for Missing Children.
 Winner of a regional Emmy and two American Marketing Association Crystal awards, Jo studied at Rice University and the University of Houston.